-The system of tasting cooked food by one teacher and one cook prior to serving of the same to the students at noon in the school has already been introduced and it is being maintained strictly.
+System of tasting cooked food by one teacher and one cook prior to serving of the same to the students in the school has already been introduced and it is being maintained strictly.
 A register has also been maintained for recording the names of the MDM tasters including guardian/community people and quality of the food.